Koyamin/Seam-Carving-Python/README.md

 # Seam-Carving-Python

-A Seam-Carving Application with GUI by using Python 3.
-The GUI is builded by PyQT5.
+A Seam-Carving GUI Application by using Python 3.
+The GUI is built by PyQT5.

 ## Features of Project